 History Extra, a history magazine in the United Kingdom, recently offered a five-part virtual lecture series called “The Aftermath of World War II, with Keith Lowe.”
 Attendees can pay to register for a single event or pay to attend all of the lectures.
 In addition to the event itself,

 Some publishers have a track record of organizing multi-day events.
 The organization has scheduled Future Healthcare Week Asia.
 This event is a hybrid format – attendees can participate in-person or online.
 The Economist event features dozens of speakers to fill a multi-day schedule.

 Collecting data about what your audience likes with Arena customer data platform is vital.
 With a CDP in place, you’ll know which of your content sparks the highest engagement across all of your assets – articles, videos and events.
 Unlike surveys, Arena CDP is seamless and doesn’t require time from your users.
-Click here to start your Arena CDP free trial.
+Click here to start your Arena free trial.